15800690867sean/SimpleMenu/README.md

 ### JSON Mode

+notice: The api path prefix is written as http://localhost:3000 because the jest only supports the absolute url, if this port is unavailable, please change this path.

 The data used for constructing the menu is obtained from a specific api.
 And that api is gonna fetch data from a JSON file.
 This process simulates the process of obtaining JSON data from other servers.

 The structure of the menu is generated based on the data in JSON, and after clicking each button, the menu will also change based on the data in JSON.